Social movement theory: Contemporary approaches

 During the 1960s there was a growth in the amount of social movement activity in both Europe and the United States.
 With this increase also came a change in the public perception around social movements.
 Protests were now seen as making politics better and essential for a healthy democracy.
 The classical approaches were not able to explain this increase in social movements.
 Because the core principle of these approaches was that protests were held by people who were suffering from structural weaknesses in society, it could not explain that the growth in social movement was preceded by a growth in welfare rather than a decline in welfare.
 Therefore, there was a need for new theoretical approaches.

 Because deprivation was not a viable explanation anymore, researchers needed to search for another explanation.
 The explanations that were developed were different in the United States than in Europe.
 The more American-centered structural approaches examined how characteristics of the social and political context enable or hinder protests.
 The more European-centered social-constructivist approaches rejected the notion that class-struggle is central to social movements, and emphasized other indicators of a collective identity, like gender, ethnicity or sexuality.

 Structural approaches

 Political opportunity/political process

-Certain political contexts should be conducive (or representative) for potential social movement activity.
+Certain political contexts should be conducive for potential social movement activity.
+There are two important approaches structuralist and constructivist.
+The main difference between the structuralist and constructivist approaches through communication is that constructivism focuses on more communication.
+Structuralism is more centered around the consequences of human interaction.
 These climates may [dis]favor specific social movements or general social movement activity; the climate may be signaled to potential activists and/or structurally allowing for the possibility of social movement activity (matters of legality); and the political opportunities may be realized through political concessions, social movement participation, or social movement organizational founding.
 Opportunities may include: